ryantd42/NY-Legislative-Git/2023/A3900A-2023/bill.md

   February 8, 2023
   ___________

- Introduced by M. of A. LEMONDES -- read once and referred to the Commit- tee on Governmental Employees
+ Introduced  by  M. of A. LEMONDES, McDONOUGH, DeSTEFANO -- read once and referred to the Committee on Governmental Employees -- recommitted  to the  Committee  on  Governmental Employees in accordance with Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT in relation to authorizing Christopher Walser to take the compet- itive civil service examination for the position of police officer and be  placed  on  the eligible list for employment as a full-time police officer for the Onondaga County Sheriff's Office
+ AN ACT in relation to authorizing Christopher Walser to take the compet- itive civil service examination for the position of police officer and be  placed  on  the eligible list for employment as a full-time police officer for the village of Skaneateles police department

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: